microbiome/OMA/30_differential_abundance.md

 As the only method, ANCOM-BC incorporates the so called *sampling fraction* into the model.
 The latter term could be empirically estimated by the ratio of the library size to the microbial load.
-According to the authors, variations in this sampling fraction would bias differential abundance analyses if ignored.
+According to the authors, ignoring variations in this sampling fraction would bias DAA results.
 Furthermore, this method provides p-values and confidence intervals for each taxon.
 It also controls the FDR and it is computationally simple to implement.